 Between the Lines: Hélène Jawhara Piñer on the History of Sephardi Cuisine

-Join us as scholar and author Hélène Jawhara Piñer discusses her unique books about Sephardi cuisine and demonstrates how to make a delicious muleta.
+Scholar and author Hélène Jawhara Piñer discusses her unique books about Sephardi cuisine and demonstrates how to make a delicious muleta.

 Sephardi: Cooking the History is a cookbook that combines rich culinary history and Jewish heritage to serve up over 50 culturally significant recipes.
 Steeped in the history of the Sephardic Jews and their diaspora, these recipes are expertly collected from such diverse sources as medieval cookbooks, Inquisition trials, medical treatises, poems, and literature.
 Hélène Jawhara Piñer provides enlightening commentary for each recipe, revealing underlying societal issues from anti-Semitism to social order.

 Jews, Food, and Spain is a scholarly exploration of Sephardi cuisine that touches on the origins of recipes and their cultural importance, as well as on their apparent disappearance as a result of religious persecution, revealing links to antisemitism throughout history.

 This event is sponsored by The JTS Library.
 Dr. David Kraemer, Joseph J. and Dora Abbell Librarian and professor of Talmud and Rabbinics, JTS, will serve as moderator.